Xander1233/SnowflakeGenerator/README.md

 const generator = new SnowflakeGenerator();

 generator.id; // New generated snowflake
-generator.id; // New generated snowflake. different to the snowflake that got generated before
+generator.id; // New generated snowflake.
+Different to the snowflake that got generated before
 ```